Anderson-Lab/anderson-lab.github.io/csc_448_2021_fall/home.md

 Mastery checkpoints: (10%) Throughout the quarter we will have mastery checkpoints to make sure you are truly mastering the material.
 These will be administered through Canvas.
 Grading will be mastery (90% or above) or not mastered (0%). i.e., there will be no scores such as 75%.

 Project: 30%
 * All projects are student centered and student driven.
 I am not assigning or pushing structure upon you.
-Mastery is only achieved on the project by taking ownership of your learning through knowledge creation.
+Mastery is only achieved on the project by taking ownership of your learning.
-* I have organized a menu based project for you.
-Meaning you may choose one but not more than one of the following options.
-* Project Option A: Make accessible tutorial(s) related to topics discussed in class.
-There is no better way to show mastery of a topic than by teaching it to someone else.
-In this case, you'll be asked to create self-driven tutorials and materials.
-They must be originals.
-* Project Option B: Choose your own adventure.
-You may have an ongoing project that can fit this category.
-You may have a new idea that fits into this category.
-The one rule for this option is it must be approved by the end of Week 4.
-* For this project, we will have one "bean counting" exercise.
-You must post on Flipgrid once a week.
-This regular posting is worth 10% out of the total 30% of the project.
-Each post should be between 3-5 minutes.
-It should include demos and screen sharing.
+* The project is interdisciplinary with applications in bioinformatics (BIO 441).
+We have a joint lab time and have a joint Canvas page to facilitate.
-* You will be assigned an individual grade based on your contribution to the project (10%).
+* Each group will be assigned a group grade on the project (10%):
+  * 2% - project pitch
+  * 3% - end of quarter presentation
+  * 5% - group report
-* Each group will be assigned a group grade on the project (10%).
+* Each individual will be responsible for a number of individual assignments for a total of 10%.
+These assignments are:
-* Apart from that accountability bean counting exercise, we won't be bean counting.
-Instead, we will provide you with preliminary grades (not binding) based on your project.
+  * 4% for Flipgrid posts
+  * 4% for individual project pitches (one at start of quarter and one at the end).
+  * 2% for participation
+* Each individual is also responsible for a 10% mastery checkpoint at the end the quarter

 Participation: 20%
 * We will be conducting this class using a variety of technologies (Slack, JupyterHub, etc).
 It is important you contribute to the class on these platforms.